Lydiah6470/printf/README.md

 d
 i
-You don’t have to handle the flag characters
+You don’t have to handle the flag character
 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers